maucejo/slydekit/docs/.calepin/runtime/notebook/render.typ

   }
 }

+// How many runs of consecutive image items the chunk's output contains.
+Output
+// between two plots (R flushes `cat()` between plot calls; Python buffers its
+// stdout ahead of them) starts a new run.
+#let _image-group-count(items) = {
+  let count = 0
+  let in-group = false
+  for item in items {
+    if _is-image-display-item(item) {
+      if not in-group {
+        count += 1
+        in-group = true
+      }
+    } else {
+      in-group = false
+    }
+  }
+  count
+}

+// Render a chunk's items in order, batching consecutive images into one figure
+// each. `fig-labels` and the caption carried by `opts` are attached by every
+// batch, so callers pass them only when a single batch will result.
+#let _render-item-sequence(items, label, opts, anchor, fig-labels: ()) = {
+  let image-group = ()
+  for result-item in items {
+    if _is-image-display-item(result-item) {
+      image-group.push(result-item)
+    } else {
+      if image-group.len() > 0 {
+        _render-image-group(image-group, label, opts, fig-labels, anchor)
+        image-group = ()
+      }
+      _render-item(result-item, label, opts, fig-labels, anchor: anchor)
+    }
+  }
+  _render-image-group(image-group, label, opts, fig-labels, anchor) }

+// Render a chunk's items, attaching its `fig-` identity exactly once.
+//
+// A chunk's caption and cross-reference label name one figure.
+When other
+// output splits the images into several batches, letting each batch attach them
+// defines the label twice (Typst rejects the reference) and numbers the caption
+// twice.
+Wrap the whole chunk in a single figure instead.
+#let _render-figure-sequence(items, label, opts, fig-labels, anchor) = {
+  let is-figure = fig-labels.len() > 0 or opts.at("fig-caption", default: none) != none
+  if is-figure and _image-group-count(items) > 1 {
+    // Batches render without a caption or labels of their own, so none of them
+    // becomes a figure and the outer figure is the only one. let body = _render-item-sequence(items, label, opts + ("fig-caption": none), anchor) _finalize-figure-content(body, label, fig-labels, _figure-options(opts), anchor) } else {
+    _render-item-sequence(items, label, opts, anchor, fig-labels: fig-labels) }
+}

+// Wrap rendered output as a table figure, so `@tbl-name` resolves and the
+// caption is numbered from Typst's table counter rather than the figure one.
+#let _table-figure(content, caption, tbl-labels, opts, anchor) = {
+  // A table figure whose body is printed output rather than a real `table`
+  // element carries no implicit description, so strict PDF/UA renders demand
+  // one.
+Reuse the chunk's `fig-alt-text` when the author set it. let alt = opts.at("fig-alt-text", default: none) let rendered = figure(
+    content,
+    kind: table,
+    caption: _figure-caption(caption, opts.at("fig-cap-location", default: auto)),
+    ..if alt == none or alt == "" { (:) } else { (alt: alt) },
+  )
+  if tbl-labels.len() > 0 {
+    _attach-labels(rendered, tbl-labels)
+  } else {
+    rendered
+  }
+}

 // `anchor` controls whether cross-reference labels (and the chunk's internal-id
 // label) are attached.
 The inline render owns the anchor; a relocated copy that
 // does not own it passes `anchor: false` so the same output can appear more than